zjuadurey/cuda_memory_manager/README.md

 3. That's all!

-# collaboration
+# Contributors

-This code is the product of collaboration with https://github.com/jifaley.
+- [@jifaley](https://github.com/jifaley) - Patient instruction and essential guidance.
 Best gratitude!!!

 # reference

 This code is a reproduction of the following article:

 https://www.canaknesil.com/docs/MAM_A_Memory_Allocation_Manager_for_GPUs.pdf

+Thx!!!